News, Notes and Quotes: American Cup 2018

 • Beam.
 The event that always shakes up the day was won by Hurd.
 Scores fell as low as the 11s.
 Again, proving why being both an all-around champion and an individual event specialist is so difficult.

 • D-scores for the Women.
 The average D-score for Hurd, the eventual 2018 American Cup Champion, was a 5.75.
-Compare this to that of 2016 Olympic all-around champion Simone Biles’ 6.425 and second-place Aly Raisman’s 6.275, there is some work to be done.
+Compare this to that of 2016 Olympic all-around champion Simone Biles’ 6.425, there is some work to be done.
 It is early in the season, and we cannot wait to see what is to come during peak season.

 Follow Inside Gymnastics Magazine on social media @insidegym to keep up with all things gymnastics!